-Between 1999 and 2009, cervical cancer incidence rates for white women in Georgia decreased by an average of 2.6% per year.
-Incidence rates for white women in the U.S. decreased by about 1.6% annually.
+Between 1999 and 2010, cervical cancer incidence rates for white women in Georgia decreased by an average of 2.5 percent per year.
+Incidence rates for white women in the U.S. decreased by about 1.4 percent annually.

-Cervical cancer incidence rates for black women in Georgia decreased by an average of almost 4% per year.
-Incidence rates for black women in the U.S. also decreased, by about 3.9% annually.
+Cervical cancer incidence rates for black women in Georgia decreased by an average of about 3.7 percent per year.
+Incidence rates for black women in the U.S. also decreased, by about 3.7 percent annually.

-Black and white women in Georgia experienced sharper declines in cervical cancer incidence than the U.S. as a whole.
+White women in Georgia experienced sharper declines in cervical cancer incidence than the U.S. as a whole while the declines for black women in both Georgia and the U.S. were